r-antonio/ai-mcp-playground/README.md

 # AI-MCP Playground

-This is an experimental project that demonstrates the capabilities of AI-assisted development using Cursor IDE.
-The entire codebase was developed through a collaborative process between a human developer and an AI assistant, with minimal direct human interaction with the code.
+This is an experimental project that demonstrates the capabilities of AI-assisted development using Cursor IDE and Cline.
+The entire codebase was developed through a collaborative process between a human developer and AI assistants, with minimal direct human interaction with the code.

 ## Project Overview